If you haven’t tried it, you need to taste dry aged beef. Start saving now: it ain’t cheap.

 Dry aging is controlled rotting

 Some Egyptian royals were so fond of dry aged beef they were buried with it (click here to read about some dry aged beef ribs buried with the couple that loved it sooooo much).
 During dry aging, the meat is stored in a sanitary room at 34 to 38°F and usually 70 to 80% humidity with brisk airflow for anywhere from 28 to 75 days.
 Dry aged beef is noticeably different tasting than fresh beef or wet aged beef.
 The longer it dry ages, the more complex it becomes.
 Some describe the taste as earthy, nutty, gamey, leathery, mushroomy, and cheesy.
 Some say it can even develop notes of prosciutto.
 Some people are addicted to it.
-Some just plain don't like it.
-Before you decide to try dry aging at home, go to a restaurant and try several "ages" of beef.
-In the picture below, we see bone-in rib primals in the dry aging locker of David Burke's Primehouse in Chicago.
+Some just plain don’t like it.
+Before you decide to try dry aging at home, go to a restaurant and try several “ages” of beef.
+In the picture below, we see bone-in rib primals in the dry aging locker of David Burke’s Primehouse in Chicago (closed in 2017).
 From left to right, they range from 7 days to 20 days, 30 days, and 60 days.

 Aging works especially well on beef and bison, less well on other meats.
 It is not a good idea for pork, since pork fat goes rancid rapidly.
 It is rare to find dry aged beef in grocery stores because most of them buy their meat in vacuum packed plastic bags.
 Some specialty butchers and high end restaurants offer dry aged beef.
 Only a few fancy steakhouses and upscale butchers have aging rooms.
 I have had aged beef often but a while ago I had the opportunity to do an aged steak tasting at David Burke’s with the chef at the time, Chef Rick Gresh.
 They buy all their Black Angus from the same farm, and the farmer raises and feeds the cattle the same way (see a small portion of the aging beef below).
 I brought members of my team, and together we tasted ribeyes aged 28, 45, 55, and 75 days.